Gabrielazmbr/OpenWeatherAPI/README.md

 ## Usage

 - Run the program and enter the name of a city.
+- Input the API KEY in the main manu.

 - Select the desired city from the search results.